alisonsnwong/auto-TPE-cnn/README.md

-# auto-TPE-cnn
+# Accelerating CNN Hyperparameter Tuning with TPE and Statistical Early Stopping

-Accelerating CNN Hyperparameter Tuning with TPE and Statistical Early Stopping
+Hyperparameter optimization (HPO) plays a crucial role in training high-performing deep learning models, but existing methods such as Random Search, Hyperband, and Tree-structured Parzen Estimators (TPE) often rely on predefined iteration budgets, leading to inefficient use of computational resources if suboptimal configurations are continuously evaluated after an optimal hyperparameter configuration is evident.
+This project presents Auto-TPE, an automatic termination method for training convolutional neural networks (CNNs) using TPE.
+We aim to dynamically terminate the HPO process once the potential for a better hyperparameter configuration is statistically unlikely.